 Total Institutional Activities: Those activities for which an individual is paid by the university.
 Common activities include administrative duties, instruction, patient care, public service and research.

 University Funds: Any funds under the auspices and control of university, including, but not limited to, state, designated, sponsored and/or gift accounts.

 A. Approval Process for Sponsored Project Proposals

-Per HOOP Policy 64 Applications or Proposals for Sponsored Project Funds, proposals should be submitted to the Office of Sponsored Projects as soon as possible (at least 10 working days prior to the application deadline) to expedite the review process.
-Furthermore, all grant applications and contracts/agreements (except Affiliation/Project Agreements, UT-Television Agreements, and Employee Assistance Program Agreements) require a completed institutional Review and Approval Form.
+Per HOOP Policy 64 Applications or Proposals for Sponsored Project Funds, proposals should be submitted to the Office of Sponsored Projects as soon as possible (at least 10 working days before the application deadline) to expedite the review process.

-As part of this approval process, each primary individual’s supervisor must review and approve the anticipated committed effort in proposals, as well as ensure that each primary individual listed in proposals with a specific committed effort is aware of and has approved his or her participation in the activity.
-This approval process must also include a review by the primary individual's supervisor of the mandatory and voluntary committed cost sharing contained in proposals.
+As part of this approval process, each Primary Individual’s supervisor must review and approve the anticipated committed effort in proposals and must ensure that each Primary Individual listed in proposals with a specific committed effort is aware of and has approved his or her participation in the activity.
+This approval process must also include a review by the Primary Individual's supervisor of the mandatory and voluntary committed cost sharing contained in proposals.